 Most vagal nerve stimulators, including SetPoint’s devices and those already in use for treating epilepsy and depression, are implants.
 Physicians usually place the device under the skin below the clavicle.
 Wires from the implant wrap around one branch of the vagus nerve and deliver electrical impulses to it at preset intervals; the frequency and other properties are programmed via an external magnetic wand.
 Today’s implants measure about an inch and a half in diameter but are expected to become smaller and more finely programmable over time.

-Noninvasive, handheld vagal nerve stimulators meant to ease cluster headaches and migraine have recently also gained FDA approval, although exactly how vagal nerve stimulation helps those conditions is unclear.
+Noninvasive, handheld vagal nerve stimulators meant to ease cluster headaches and migraine have recently also gained approval from the Food and Drug Administration, although exactly how vagal nerve stimulation helps those conditions is unclear.
 The handheld devices deliver mild electrical stimulation to the nerve through skin on the neck or through the ear.

 The vagus nerve is not the only one to be targeted by new electroceutical approaches.
 In late 2017 the FDA approved a nonimplanted device that eases opioid withdrawal by sending signals to branches of the cranial and occipital nerves through skin behind the ear.
 The device gained the FDA’s nod after 73 patients suffering from opioid withdrawal saw a 31 percent or higher reduction in symptom severity.